Use Power Automate to Create Jira Tasks

 }

-For the attachment, I’m getting a file from SharePoint and passing its contents to the API call.
-The same thing works with Azure blob storage or grabbing file from dataverse.
-If you want to attachment more than one file, create additional HTTP attachment calls.
+I’m getting a file from SharePoint and passing its contents to the API call for the attachment.
+The same thing works with Azure blob storage or grabbing a file from the dataverse.
+If you want to attach more than one file, create additional HTTP attachment calls.

 Here’s a simple overview of the Flow: